 This section deals with the rules relating to Value-Added Tax (VAT) registration.
 It explains who must register for VAT, the VAT thresholds, electing to register for VAT and when you can opt to tax lettings.

-If you are setting up a business but have not yet commenced supplying taxable goods or services, you should register for VAT as soon as it is clear that you will become an accountable person.
+If you are setting up a business but have not yet commenced supplying taxable goods or services, you may need to register for VAT to reclaim VAT on start up costs.

-Farmers, sea fishermen and traders whose turnover is below the VAT thresholds are not generally obliged to register for VAT but may do so if they wish.
+Traders whose turnover is below the VAT thresholds, farmers and sea fishers are not generally obliged to register for VAT.
+They may, however, elect to register for VAT if they wish.

 Please see further guidance for registration information in respect of certain student unions, trade protection associations, and gas and oil exploration companies.